COSTS OF BANKRUPTCY

 The attorney’s fees charged in a bankruptcy case will generally increase depending on the complexity of the particular case.
 For instance, if you own real estate or have complex financial affairs, the fees are higher.
 Each situation is different.
 Sometimes discounts are applied for persons on fixed incomes or have other extenuating circumstances.
 The best thing to do is to merely schedule a free consultation to discuss specifics.
 I can usually do such consultations over the phone.

 In addition to the costs described above, all persons filing bankruptcy must complete a mandatory credit counseling session (the “1st Course” before filing a case) and a debtor education course (the “2nd Course” after the case is filed).
-These can be completed for $15 for the 1st Course and $10 for the 2nd Course.
+These can be completed from $20 for the 1st Course and $20 for the 2nd Course ($40 total).

 To set up a consultation to discuss your situation and to obtain a specific quote, call San Francisco Bankruptcy Attorney Marty Courson at 415-433-3100.